6 Ways To Support Students Without Internet Access At Home

 4. Have Students Identify Resources Within Their Family

 And then design assignments accordingly.
-Students may lack access at home, but often have relatives that have it.
+Students may lack access at home but often have relatives that have it.
 Design assignments so that they can fully take advantage of–and not feel defeated by–intermittent access.

 5. ‘Spin’ Intermittent Access As A Normal Thing

-Of course, most students know internet access is desirable, but help them understand that those with only intermittent access aren’t social pariah.
+Of course, most students know internet access is desirable, but help them understand that those with only intermittent access aren’t social pariahs.
 Only 56% of Mississippi homes have access.
 While that kind of inequality will be an issue long-term, don’t make students feel like outcasts (any more than they already might).
 Spin it as a statistically normal thing.

 6. Incorporate It Into Project-Based Learning